Yale Community

 The Yale Peabody Museum is delighted to offer a robust summer internship program for Yale undergraduate students!
 Interns participate in the rich variety of research taking place in the community and will work on a semi-independent project with one or more advisors using the Yale Peabody Museum’s diverse collections and resources.
 Thanks to an endowment along with a generous annual gift, we have been able to support 12 to 14 students each summer since the inception of the program in 2016.

 Please read the list of internship projects below.
-All internships are 8 weeks long unless otherwise noted.
-The internships are for Yale undergraduate students; seniors graduating in May 2023 are unfortunately not eligible.
+The internships are for Yale undergraduate students; seniors graduating in May 2025 are unfortunately not eligible.
 The project descriptions for the YPM summer internships were developed by the internship advisors.
 You are welcome to contact the advisor(s) to propose changes or extensions to these projects, and accompanying budgetary amendments.
 If so, please be prepared to describe these changes in the application.

 Timeline: